AsexGenomeEvol/Timema_asex_genomes/side_proj/F_structural_variation_analysis/README.md

 ### per Type / Size analysis

 - For this I should probably separate homozygous and heterozygous SVs in asexuals (I will have 5 inds for homo, 6 for hetero).

+### Sanity checks

+I need to make sure that I understand how much these SV calls are wrong.
+I need to do a bunch of sanity checks, especially addressing coverage supporting individual SVs.

+- Check coverage distribution of heterozygous alleles (per type?)
+- Check coverage distribution of homozygous alleles (per type?)
+- Table of coverages of individual libraries? (calculate from bam file?)